Trump Heads To The Pentagon With An Eye On The War Against ISIS

 "The last administration had a strategy that was more of an indirect approach, and it was certainly a long-term approach," retired Army Lt.
 Gen. David Barno told NPR's Morning Edition.
 "I think President Trump might be looking for something with some quicker results and that could put some new options on the table."

 Obama ordered an air campaign against the extremist group in the summer of 2014 as ISIS was surging across Syria and Iraq.
-The U.S. military, working with local forces, has pushed the Islamic State out of all Iraqi cities, except Mosul, where an offensive has been underway for the past four months.
+The U.S. military, working with local forces, has pushed the Islamic State out of all Iraqi cities except Mosul, where an offensive has been underway for the past four months.
 ISIS has also lost territory in Syria, though it still holds key cities and towns in the eastern part of the country.

 The U.S. currently has about 6,000 military personnel in Iraq and Syria, including trainers, advisers and special operators.
 Under Obama, the U.S. focus was on the air campaign, and the U.S. forces are not supposed to be involved in combat.